 Tristram Jones-Parry has over 40 years experience working in the Education sector: teaching maths at Dulwich College and Westminster School, as Headmaster of Emanuel School and Westminster School and then as Manager for the Oxfordshire Further Maths Centre.
 He has taught in various independent schools and taught STEP online for the Further Maths Centre as well as moderating for the University of Oxford’s entry maths exam.
 Currently, Tristram is Chair of Trustees for the charity ‘Alive and Kicking’ which often sees him travelling to and working in Africa.

 Hannah Macauley (Ark Link Governor)

 Hannah is the Head of University and Careers Success at Ark, supporting our network of primary and secondary schools to ensure that all pupils make informed and ambitious choices about their post school pathways.
 She previously spent six years at Teach First, managing their Higher Education Access programmes and managing the change process as they embedded access work across the organisation.
 Originally from Belfast, she was the first person in her school to be accepted to Oxford University where she read English and German and spent a year teaching English is a school in East Germany.
-In her spare time she is also a trustee for a national STEM charity which provides students from disadvantaged communities with two week research placements to enhance their applications and inform their later career choices.
+In her spare time she is also a trustee for a national STEM charity which provides students from disadvantaged communities with two week research placements to enhance their applications and inform their later career choice.

 Daniel Morris (Local Authority representative)